adamburmister/carrierwave-filepickerio/README.md

 Setup a CarrierWave uploader as normal.

+Include the Filepicker.io JavaScript in your page:

+    <%= javascript_include_tag :filepickerio %>

 To use the FilePicker.io uploader you need to call the view helper like so:

     <%= f.filepickerio_field :uploader_name %>

-This will render a hidden input configured for the uploader, as well as including the required JavaScript in the page.
+This will render a hidden input configured for the uploader, which will automatically be initialised on page load.

 You may include any of the additional parameters...